-2) Experimental results - 2nd set of experiments: In the second set of experiments we used as input to both heuristics the set of patterns of maximum length 11, $P{param}$ , discovered in each one of the MIDP packages.
+In the second set of experiments, we used as input to both heuristics the set of patterns of maximum length 11, Pparam, discovered in each one of the MIDP packages.
 As discussed at the beginning of this subsection, increasing the maximum length of the patterns results in the discovery of more patterns.
 Moreover, increasing the maximum length implies increasing the time required for discovering the patterns and the time required for combining them.
 The expected benefit against the time increment is the increment of the bytecode size reduction.
-However, the previous may not hold; increasing the maximum length of the patterns may result only in a small increment of the bytecode size reduction.
+However, the above may not hold; increasing the maximum length of the patterns may result only in a small increment of the bytecode size reduction.
 In the worst case, it may result in a decrement of the bytecode size reduction.
-As detailed in Section III B, to encode the positions of wildcards in patterns of maximum length K, we have to use $\lceil (K-2)/8 \rceil$ bytes.
+As detailed in Section 3.2, to encode the positions of wildcards in patterns of maximum length K, we have to use $\lceil (K-2)/8 \rceil$ bytes.
 Therefore, for patterns of maximum length 9, 1 byte is needed.
 On the other hand, for patterns of maximum length 11, 2 bytes have to be used.
 The extra bytes used for encoding the positions of wildcards when the maximum length of the patterns is long may reduce the benefits obtained from using these patterns.

-More specifically, Figures 8(a) and (b) give the results we obtained in the case of the MIDP packages.
-Figure 8(a) refers to the first heuristic, while Figure 8(b) refers to the second heuristic.
-In both figures, the left axis corresponds to the percentage of the bytecode size reduction increment or decrement resulted from increasing the maximum length of the patterns from 9 to 11 (columns that are under 0% correspond to bytecode size reduction decrement, while columns that are over 0% correspond to bytecode size reduction increment; the smaller the columns that are under 0%, the larger the decrement of the bytecode size reduction).
-The right axis shows the increment of the time required for discovering and combining the patterns when their maximum length is increased from 9 to na
+More specifically, Fig. 8a and Fig. 8b give the results we obtained in the case of the MIDP packages.
+Fig. 8a refers to the first heuristic, while Fig. 8b refers to the second heuristic.
+In both figures, the left axis corresponds to the percentage of the bytecode size reduction increment or decrement resulted from increasing the maximum length of the patterns from 9 to 11 (columns that are under 0 percent correspond to bytecode size reduction decrement, while columns that are above 0 percent correspond to bytecode size reduction increment; the smaller the columns that are under 0 percent, the larger the decrement of the bytecode size reduction).
+The right axis shows the increment of the time required for discovering and combining the patterns when their maximum length is increased from 9 to 11.
+In the case of the first heuristic, time increases from 26 percent to 34 percent for the different MIDP packages.
+Similarly, in the second heuristic, time increases up to 34 percent.
+With the exception of one package (javax.microedition.pki), the bytecode size reduction decreases.
+In the first heuristic, the decrement ranges from -12 percent (Fig. 8a, third column-javax.microedition.media) to -42 percent (Fig. 8a, second column-java.lang), while in the second heuristic the decrement ranges from -7 percent (Fig. 8b, third column-javax.microedition.media) to -33 (Fig. 8b, first column-java.io).
+In the javax.microedition.pki package, the bytecode reduction increases up to 3 percent for both the heuristics (sixth column, Fig. 8a and Fig. 8b).